loopandlearn/loopfollowdocs/docs/remote/remote-control-loop.md

 - - -

-## FAQs for all Remote Commands
+## FAQs for Remote Commands

-1. **If I have multiple *Nightscout* sites because I support multiple people with T1D looping, do I need multiple APNs Keys?**
+1. **If I follow more than one person with *LoopFollow*, do I need multiple APNs Keys?**
-   **Answer**: No. If you support multiple people, you can use the one APNs key in each of their *Nightscout* sites.
+   **Answer**: No. If you support multiple people, you only need one APNS key.

+    * You can follow someone who is using the *Trio* app and another person who is using the *Loop* app.
+    * You enter the same APNS credentials for each instance of *LoopFollow* that you are using for your multiple loopers.

 1. **How can I tell if it worked?**
    **Answer**: You will get an immediate response on *LoopFollow* whether it successfully sent an APNS command.